larastanicmusic/larastanicmusic.github.io/docs/SinusRing2/README.md

-# SinusRing2 Project
+# audience oscillators

 ## Overview
-SinusRing2 is a web-based audio application that allows users to generate sound using two oscillators.
+audience oscillators is a web-based audio application that allows users to generate sound using two oscillators.
 Users can control the pitch and volume of each oscillator through a user-friendly interface.

 ## Features
 - Two independent oscillators with adjustable pitch (100 Hz to 1000 Hz).